AMID Logo E-BAY Logo

 Freight from the USA

-In respect of international cargo transportation from the USA, the Dangerous Goods Declaration is a document prepared by an international shipper that certifies that the shipping from the USA dangerous goods is packaged, labeled, and declared to comply with the standards of IMO - International Maritime Organization.
+Regarding international cargo transportation from the USA, the Dangerous Goods Declaration is a document prepared by the shipper that certifies that dangerous goods shipped from the USA are packaged, labeled, and declared to comply with the International Maritime Organization (IMO) standards.

-If your cargo contains dangerous goods, a draft of the dangerous goods declaration must be provided before requesting a booking.
+If your cargo contains dangerous goods, the shipper must provide a draft of the dangerous goods declaration before requesting a booking.
 There are no exceptions.

-A draft of dangerous goods declaration is a standard form of dangerous goods declaration, where all details about dangerous goods are provided, but sailing details are blank.
+A draft of a dangerous goods declaration is a standard form of a dangerous goods declaration, where all details about the dangerous goods are provided, but sailing details are blank.

-Most of the time, a dangerous goods declaration should be accompanied by the Material Data Safety Sheet (MSDS).
+A dangerous goods declaration has to be accompanied by the Material Data Safety Sheet (MSDS).

 Here is a sample of the dangerous goods declaration form used in international shipping from the USA.
 Click on the image below to maximize this dangerous goods declaration form in a new window.